taydamann/python_summer2020/README.md

 8. SQL and Database
 9. Complexity, Recursion, and Sorting

-2020 Course material is a updated version of previous iterations of this course.
+2020 Course material is an updated version of previous iterations of this course.

 ### Previous Instructors:
 Ryden Buttler (2019), Erin Rossiter (2018),  Michele Torres (2017), David Carlson (2016), and Betül Demirkaya (2015)